sunil-gumatimath/react-hooks/README.md

 - **`OneTimeIncrementCounter.jsx`** - Counter that increments only once on mount (empty dependency array)
 - **`ContinuousIncrementCounter.jsx`** - Counter that increments every 2 seconds using setTimeout with state dependency

+### `useLayoutEffect` Hook
+*Location: `src/useLayoutEffect/`*

+The `useLayoutEffect` hook is similar to `useEffect`, but it fires synchronously after all DOM mutations.
+This is useful when you need to read layout from the DOM and synchronously re-render.

+- **`EffectTimingComparison.jsx`** - Demonstrates the execution timing difference between `useEffect` and `useLayoutEffect`:
+  - `useLayoutEffect` runs synchronously after DOM mutations but before the browser paints
+  - `useEffect` runs asynchronously after the browser paints
+  - Check the console to see the execution order: "Message from useLayoutEffect" appears before "Message from useEffect"

+**Currently Active Example**: The `useLayoutEffect` hook is currently active, demonstrating the timing differences between `useEffect` and `useLayoutEffect` execution.

 ### `useRef` Hook
 *Location: `src/useRef-Hook/`*